Janatha Garage: Development

 Koratala Siva decided to finalise his next project with N. T. Rama Rao Jr., after the reception of his Mahesh Babu-starrer Srimanthudu (2015).
 According to a report from Ritz Magazine, dated 21 September 2015, the makers decided to plan the shoot in January 2016, after NTR completing his work with Nannaku Prematho (2016).
 On 4 October 2015, Mythri Movie Makers, which produced Siva's earlier film Srimanthudu, had announced their confirmation on teaming up with the project titled as #NTR26.
 A formal launch ceremony was held on 25 October 2015, at the office of the film's production house, with the makers revealing the film's title as Janatha Garage.
 The film's technical department included composer Devi Sri Prasad, editor Kotagiri Venkateswara Rao and art director A. S. Prakash, who worked in the director's previous film, alongside cinematographer Tirru.
-On 26 November 2015, the makers have announced that Mohanlal was signed in to a play a pivotal role, thus marking his third film in Telugu film after Gandeevam (1994) and Manamantha (2015).
+On 26 November 2015, the makers have announced that Superstar Mohanlal was signed in to a play another lead role, thus marking his third film in Telugu film after Gandeevam (1994) and Manamantha (2015).